MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1048.md

 3.2.3 Formaldehyde, 37%, by weight, in water.
 Aldrich Chemical, ACS Reagent Grade formaldehyde was used in this evaluation.

-3.2.4 Amberlite XAD-2 adsorbent coated with 2-(hydroxymethyl - piperidine (2-HMP), 10% by weight (Section 4).
+3.2.4 Amberlite XAD-2 adsorbent coated with 2-(hydroxymethyl—piperidine (2-HMP), 10% by weight (Section 4).

 3.2.5 Desorbing solution with internal standard.
 This solution was prepared by adding 20 µL of dimethylformamide to 100 mL of toluene.